Idina Menzel is Still a Blazing Supernova

 Long time Idina Menzel fans know that her set lists are eclectic.
 With influences ranging from Barbra Streisand to Alanis Morissette, how could they not be?
 This tour, however, really showcased Menzel’s versatility.

 Technically trained as a rock singer, Menzel is uniquely equipped to handle a wide repertoire of contemporary music.
-A moment I found incredibly striking came from her cover of Joni Mitchell’s “Twisted.”
+A moment I found incredibly striking came from her cover of Joni Mitchell’s version of “Twisted.”
 Before she began the song, she told a story wherein she received her honorary doctorate from the University of Pennsylvania.
 Menzel received this honor among some of the “smartest people in the world.”
 When the president of the university invited the honorees to dinner, Menzel said she found herself having a panic attack.
 She said she finds herself overwhelmed and anxious quite often, especially in a room of people who are smarter than her.
 This moment of the show was raw, especially in light of how highly the audience views her.

 This was clearly intentional.
 She launched into “Twisted” with this story fresh in mind, and the song itself presented Menzel’s own brilliance as a vocalist and a performer on a silver platter.
-In the song, Mitchell writes about how she’d been “a wizard at three/[she] knew this was meant to be,” and that sentiment reverberated through the audience as Menzel sang it.
+In the song, Mitchell sings about how she’d been “a wizard at three/[she] knew this was meant to be,” and that sentiment reverberated through the audience as Menzel sang it.
 She has a unique ability to make every performance feel intimate, no matter the size of the venue, and draws her audience in with intensity and reverence.
 To see Menzel on stage is to see raw star power in its truest form.
-It is so gripping that it is almost hard for me to describe, but simply, Menzel’s stage presence illustrates that she had no choice but to become a star,
+It is so gripping that it is almost hard for me to describe, but simply, Menzel’s stage presence illustrates that she had no choice but to become a star.

 Reimagining Hits